 2. Swag Don’t Pay the Bills

 Here are two things that’re at a premium in Toronto — space and disposable income.
 With about 1,200 square feet to play with, you only have room for so much stuff.
-In fact, for the most part I’m trying to work with about 6 square feet (15 cubic feet, if you really care), as I recently converted my home office into a nursery, so stuff only goes so far unless I can put it in a desk drawer or dispose of it after a while.
+In fact, for the most part, I’m only working with about 6 square feet (15 cubic)!
+I recently converted my home office into a nursery, so stuff only goes so far unless I can put it in a desk drawer or dispose of it after a while.

 What people need to remember is that time is money — or at the very least, an investment.
 Ultimately, the time you spend in life should always go toward improving your life and those of the people you care about.
 (So you know, you accomplish part of this through improving the world around you, but I’ll cover this another time.)
 I dialled down on the events I’m willing to attend and products I’m willing to promote some time back.
 There’s only so much time available to me, and got to a point where the value of what I got needed to match the time invested, whether valued through time with family and friends, goods and services, or the stuff that will put food on the table.

 Toronto — or “Fauxronto” as I’ve been wont to call it lately — is only growing colder and more apathetic.
 We keep to ourselves and prefer to drag each other down like crabs in a bucket rather than rally together so we all might win.
 We mistakenly believe that there isn’t enough wealth to go around and act accordingly, thinking we need to defend what little we have to the death and not share it around to see it grow.